BackupTheBerlios/hjb-svn/trunk/docs/rst/overview/session-objects.rst

-* can be configured to use a specific Message Selector (see [JMSSpec]_) to control which messages are returned by including the message selector as a parameter in the POST request.
+* can be configured to use a specific Message Selector (see [JMSSpec]_) to control which messages are returned by including the message selector text as a parameter in the POST request.

 * has a URL that includes its creation index, i.e, the number of Queue Browsers that have been created by the session so far.